 How to get here and where to stay?

 Please read our travel advice when you are planning your journey.
 We work with the council and transport providers to make this as useful as possible.
 The most important thing is to allow plenty of time to arrive at your first venue.
 We recommend that you add up to one hour to the usual predicted journey time to allow for extra traffic and road works around Oxford on the day.
 Some of our events fill up quickly, so please do arrive early to ensure you get a space and to help us keep things running smoothly all day.

-If you are travelling far, and it will be difficult for you to make a return journey in one day, there are opportunities to stay the night at one of the colleges in Oxford.
+We recognise that the cost of travelling to Open Days can be high and some colleges are able to assist with travel funding.
+If you are travelling far, and it will be difficult for you to make a return journey in one day, there are also opportunities to stay the night at one of the colleges in Oxford.
 This is often free of charge.
 Each Oxford college is linked to a region of the UK, and some colleges prioritise places for students from their link area.
-Details of accommodation for the September Open Day will be made available here in the next few weeks.
+Details about accommodation and any travel funding will be made available closer to the dates of the 2019 Open Days.

 - Some events require advance booking.
 This is usually done on college and department's own websites.

 - If events are full, sometimes we ask parents or companions to give up their places for other prospective students.
 There are lots of events which are just for parents and everyone is welcome all day at the Open Day Information Centre.
 Plenty of parents are happy to go for a coffee and that is also fine.

 |Check whether or not you need to book.|